Ankitkalauni/Movie-Recommendation-System/README.md

 * No hard-coding, the model can predict new movies which are added into the website database
 * Easy to update Recommendation system without taking down the server
 * Add reviews of the new users on the website and Recommendation system

+## CHAPTER 2: SURVEY OF TECHNOLOGIES

+### 2.1 Technologies used in the frontend with all features.

+    2.1.1 We have taken HTML, CSS, JavaScript & Bootstrap for the front-end website development.
+    2.1.2 Feature of HTML & CSS
+It is easy to learn and easy to use.
+It is platform-independent.
+Images, videos, and audio can be added to a web page.
+Hypertext can be added to the text.
+It is a markup language.
+CSS allows users to view documents with their own preferred fonts, colors, etc. by specifying them in a user style sheet.

+     2.1.3 Feature of JavaScript
+Light Weight Scripting language.
+Dynamic Typing.
+Object-oriented programming support.
+Functional Style.
+Platform Independent.
+Prototype-based.
+Interpreted Language.

+     2.1.4 Feature of Bootstrap.
+Fewer Cross-browser bugs
+A consistent framework that supports major of all browsers and CSS compatibility fixes Lightweight and customizable
+Responsive structures and styles
+Several JavaScript plugins using the jQuery
+Good documentation and community support
+Loads of free and professional templates, WordPress themes and plugins

+### 2.2 Technologies used in the backend with all features.
+    2.2.1 We have taken Flask for framework and Pickle to save trained machine learning model 2.2.2 Features of Flask.
+It is very flexible and easy to learn
+It provides unit testing through its integrated support, built-in development server, fast debugger and restful request dispatching
+It is a lightweight framework so it is fast.
+    2.2.3 Features of Pickel.
+Pickle is the standard way of serializing objects in Python.
+You can use the pickle operation to serialize your machine learning algorithms and save the serialized format to a file.
+Later you can load this file to deserialize your model and use it to make new predictions.
+### 2.3 Comparative Technologies of Project